Warming up recurrent neural networks to maximise reachable multistability greatly improves learning: Fostering multistability at initialisation

 \subsection{Warming up RNNs}

-The previous observations, that show a correlation between the multistability of a network and its ability to learn long-term dependencies, suggest that fostering multistability could ease learning in the case of tasks with long-term dependencies.
-For instance, \autoref{fig:nowarmup_tmaze} shows that multistable cells, such as the BRC and nBRC cells, learn quickly on the T-Maze environment and obtain the optimal policy faster than classical cells.
-In order to promote the multistability of a network, we propose maximizing the number of reachable attractors for random batches of input sequences coming from the dataset.

-In practice, we propose using stochastic gradient descend (SGD) to maximise the proportion of reachable attractors for batches of input sequences.
+The previous observations, that show a correlation between the multistability of a network and its ability to learn long time dependencies, suggest that fostering multistability could ease learning in this case.
+In order to promote the multistability of a network, we propose maximizing the number of reachable attractors for hidden states resulting from the set of input sequences.
+As for the estimation of the multistability, computing the VAA for all hidden states is not feasible because of its quadratic complexity.
+In practice, we propose using stochastic gradient descend (SGD) to maximise the number of reachable attractors for batches of hidden states from different input sequences.
+As for the estimation of the multistability, we sample a different stable input $\u \sim \N(\0, \1)$ for each batch of hidden states.
 We note however that SGD cannot be used directly on the estimation of the proportion of reachable attractors detailed in \autoref{algo:vaa}, for two different reasons.
 First, the VAA and the $\vaa_{M, \varepsilon}$ are not differentiable because of the Kronecker delta, which prevents from computing the gradient.
 Second, it is likely that hidden states convergence is slow when several RNNs are stacked.
 Indeed, the first layers must have reached stability for the following one to receive a stable input.

 In order to solve the first problem, we introduce a differentiable proxy $\vaa^*_{M, \varepsilon}$ of the $\vaa_{M, \varepsilon}$.
 Instead of the denominator

 that is equal to \num{1} when the final states after truncated convergence are close enough, we use